A "once in a lifetime" moment.

 In 2003 he was injured during a mission.
 He sustained injuries to both legs and his abdomen.
 He was medically retired in 2005, but then spent much of the next year developing training protocol for military police during basic and advanced individual training.
 West's military honors include the Purple Heart and Bronze Star.

-West was invited to attend the signing by Trump.
-He flew to Washington D.C., on Monday, March 4 with his wife, Elizabeth, a U.S. Air Force veteran.
+West was invited to attend Tuesday's signing by Trump.
+He flew to Washington D.C., on Monday evening with his wife, Elizabeth, a U.S. Air Force veteran.

 West said he immediately said yes to the request, even though it came at his own personal expense.